As unfathomable as it might be, cases of sexual abuse and sexual assault happen far more often than we might think.

 Even though most people think of women as the sole victims of sexual abuse, men also fall victim to this type of abuse.

 Forms of sexual abuse include:

-On the surface, sexual abuse might seem like it’s all about the sex; but in reality, the offender is usually trying to demonstrate or gain some power over their victim.
+On the surface, sexual abuse might seem like it's all about sex, but in reality, the offender is usually trying to demonstrate or gain some power over their victim.